Multiplication, product (mul, *)

 int(numbers) as numbers_int

-my.upload.sample.data table, we want to multiply the values in the numbers_int column of our table by 2.
+my.upload.sample.data table, we want to use the multiply, product by 2 operation on the values in the numbers_int column of our table.

 The arguments needed to create the new column are:

 - Multiply - numbers_int column

 - by - Click the pencil icon and enter 2

 Click Create column and you will see the following result:

 How does it work in LINQ?

 as... and add the operation syntax to create the new column.
 These are the valid formats of the Multiplication, product operation:

 You can copy the following LINQ scripts and try the above example on the